 - Verbal abuse derogatory remarks about girls or women, suggesting girls and women are inferior to boys and men, or that black, Asian and ethnic minority people are not as capable as white people; spreading rumours that someone is gay, suggesting that something or someone is inferior and so they are "gay" for example, "you're such a gay boy!" or "those trainers are so gay!"
 Ridiculing someone because of a disability or mental health related issue, or because they have a physical, mental or emotional developmental delay.
 Referring to someone by the colour of their skin, rather than their name; using nicknames that have racial connotations; isolating someone because they come from another country or social background etc - Physical abuse including hitting, punching, kicking, sexual assault, and threatening behaviour - Cyberbullying using online spaces to spread rumours about someone or exclude them.
-It can also include text messaging, including video and picture messaging undervalued.
-Ensure that academy members know that discriminatory language and behaviour will not be tolerated in this club.
+It can also include text messaging, including video and picture messaging

-Discrimination is often driven by a lack of understanding which only serves to strengthen stereotypes and can potentially lead to actions that may cause women, ethnic minorities, disabled people, lesbian, gay, bisexual or transgender people, or people who follow specific religions or beliefs, to feel excluded, isolated or
+Discrimination is often driven by a lack of understanding which only serves to strengthen stereotypes and can potentially lead to actions that may cause women, ethnic minorities, disabled people, lesbian, gay, bisexual or transgender people, or people who follow specific religions or beliefs, to feel excluded, isolated or undervalued.
+Ensure that academy members know that discriminatory language and behaviour will not be tolerated in this Academy.

 - If an incident occurs, members should be informed that discriminatory language is offensive and will not be tolerated.
 If a member continues to make discriminatory remarks, explain in detail the effects that discrimination and bullying has on people.
-If it is a young person making the remarks, their parents/carers should be informed just as in any breach of the Club's Code of Conduct and this Anti-Bullying policy. - If a member makes persistent remarks, they should be removed from the training setting in line with managing challenging behaviour and the Club Welfare Officer and/or Club Officials should talk to them in detail the reason(s) their comments are unacceptable. - If the problem persists, the member should be made to understand the sanctions that will apply if they continue to use discriminatory language or behaviour. - Consider inviting the parents/carers to the club to discuss the attitudes of the youth member in line with the procedures detailed in this policy.
+If it is a young person making the remarks, their parents/carers should be informed just as in any breach of the Academy's Code of Conduct and this Anti-Bullying policy. - If a member makes persistent remarks, they should be removed from the training setting in line with managing challenging behaviour and the Club Welfare Officer and/or Club Officials should talk to them in detail the reason(s) their comments are unacceptable. - If the problem persists, the member should be made to understand the sanctions that will apply if they continue to use discriminatory language or behaviour. - Consider inviting the parents/carers to the Academy to discuss the attitudes of the youth member in line with the procedures detailed in this policy.